 On January 2, 2019, our Board of Directors approved a share repurchase program authorizing the Company to repurchase from time to time up to \$100.0 million of its outstanding shares of Common Stock.
 Repurchases made under the program, if any, will be made in either the open market or in privately negotiated transactions.
 The timing, manner, price and amount of any repurchases will depend on a variety of factors, including economic and market conditions, the Company stock price, corporate liquidity requirements and priorities, applicable legal requirements and other factors.
-The share repurchase program will be funded using the Company's available cash or capacity under its credit agreement and may be suspended or discontinued at any time.
-As of February 29, 2020, the Company had repurchased a total of 268,250 shares for an average price per share of \$166.71 under the share repurchase program.

-During the thirteen and twenty-six weeks ended February 29, 2020, the Company repurchased 20,500 and 71,100 shares for an average price per share of \$206.34 and \$199.77 respectively.
-During the thirteen and twenty-six weeks ended February 23, 2019, the Company repurchased 45,000 shares for an average price per share of \$139.57.
+The share repurchase program will be funded using our available cash or capacity under its credit agreement and may be suspended or discontinued at any time.
+As of November 28, 2020, we repurchased a total of 355,917 shares for an average price per share of \$167.12 under the share repurchase program using cash on hand.
+During the thirteen weeks ended November 28, 2020, we repurchased 41,000 shares for an average price per share of \$176.01.
+During the thirteen weeks ended November 30, 2019, we repurchased 50,600 shares for an average price per share of \$197.11.